First-order (coarse) correlated equilibria in non-concave games: Introduction

-Second, we aim to refine the notions of (coarse) correlated equilibria of normal form games to strengthen the analysis of their learnable outcomes via appeals to linear programming duality.
-A classic result from learning theory is that when all players employ no-internal (external) regret algorithms in a normal-form game, any convergent subsequence of aggregate history of play does so to a (coarse) correlated equilibrium.
-Moreover, notions of equilibria are given by a set of linear inequalities of size polynomial in the size of the game.
-However, no-regret learning can be too weak to explain observed convergence of quintessential learning algorithms such as online gradient ascent (OGA) or the multiplicative weights update (MWU).
-One setting of particular importance is that of auctions, where empirical studies suggest Nash equilibria are learnable but the theoretical basis for why it is so has proven elusive.
+\textbf{Gradient-based learning \& the ``missing inequalities'' problem.} Our \underline{primary} motivation lies with the analysis of learning algorithms with an associated continuous time dynamical system.
+It is well known that such learning algorithms, e.g. online gradient ascent (OGA) or the multiplicative weights update (MWU), satisfy no-external regret.
+However, this property is often too weak to describe the actual behaviour of these algorithms.
+Auctions provide an important setting where this disconnect becomes apparent.
 For instance, \cite{soda2023} shows that a variant of MWU (equivalent to dual averaging with an entropic barrier \cite{MZ19}) converges to (an approximate) equilibrium in a variety of single-item and combinatorial auction settings.
 However, the coarse correlated equilibria of complete information first-price auctions can be significantly different from the auction's unique Nash equilibrium \cite{FLN16}, and mean-based learning \cite{braverman2018selling} only provides a partial answer \cite{kolumbus2022auctions, deng2022nash}.
 In turn, no-regret learning explains convergence to equilibrium in incomplete information first-price auctions only under stringent concavity assumptions on buyers' prior distributions \cite{ahunbay2024uniqueness}.
-This apparent contradiction suggests that the incentive constraints associated with no-external regret learning potentially form merely a subset of all incentive constraints specific learning algorithms satisfy.
-In other words, there might exist hitherto unkown equilibrium refinements over coarse correlated equilibria, which is associated with learned outcomes when players utilise e.g. OGA or MWU.